The Pentagons And Are Similar Find The Length Of

 Scientific and Mathematical Explanations: Why Proportions Work

 The reason we can use proportions is rooted in Euclidean Geometry.
-When a geometric figure undergoes a dilation (a transformation that produces a similar figure), the transformation is linear.
-This means the change applied to the $x$-coordinates is the same as the change applied to the $y$-coordinates, and consequently, the change applied to every linear measurement (perimeter, side length, diagonal) is identical Easy to understand, harder to ignore.
-Turns out it matters..
+Even so, when a geometric figure undergoes a dilation (a transformation that produces a similar figure), the transformation is linear.
+This means the change applied to the $x$-coordinates is the same as the change applied to the $y$-coordinates, and consequently, the change applied to every linear measurement (perimeter, side length, diagonal) is identical Small thing, real impact..

-Something to keep in mind a common trap: The Area Trap.
-If you are asked to find the area of a similar pentagon, do not simply multiply the original area by the scale factor.
-On the flip side, while side lengths are proportional to the scale factor ($k$), the area of the pentagons is proportional to the square of the scale factor ($k^2$).
-You must multiply it by the scale factor squared Not complicated — just consistent..
+Worth pointing out a common trap: The Area Trap.
+Plus, if you are asked to find the area of a similar pentagon, do not simply multiply the original area by the scale factor.
+While side lengths are proportional to the scale factor ($k$), the area of the pentagons is proportional to the square of the scale factor ($k^2$).
+You must multiply it by the scale factor squared And that's really what it comes down to..

 Common Mistakes to Avoid